-The Proposed Fiscal Year 2011and 2012 Federal Budgets include proposals that would, if enacted into law, make significant changes to United States tax laws, including the elimination of certain key U.S. federal income tax incentives currently available to oil and natural gas exploration activities.
+Both the Proposed Fiscal Year 2012 Federal Budget and the proposed American Jobs Act of 2011 include potential legislation that would, if enacted into law, make significant changes to United States tax laws, including the elimination of certain key U.S. federal income tax incentives currently available to oil and natural gas exploration activities.
 These changes include, but are not limited to, (i) the repeal of the percentage depletion allowance for oil and natural gas properties, (ii) the elimination of current deductions for intangible drilling and development costs, (iii) the repeal of the domestic manufacturing tax deduction for oil and natural gas companies, and (iv) an extension of the amortization period for certain geological and geophysical expenditures.
 It is unclear whether any such changes will be enacted or how soon any such changes could become effective.
 The passage of any legislation as a result of these proposals or any other similar changes in U.S. federal income tax laws could eliminate certain tax deductions that are currently available to our unitholders and to oil and natural gas operators that we rely upon to develop our properties.
 Such legislation or changes could negatively impact both our unitholders and our Partnership financially.